Rhyme: Identical rhymes

 Identical rhymes are considered less than perfect in English poetry; but are valued more highly in other literatures such as, for example, rime riche in French poetry.

 Though homophones and homonyms satisfy the first condition for rhyming—that is, that the stressed vowel sound is the same—they do not satisfy the second: that the preceding consonant be different.
-As stated above, in a perfect rhyme the last stressed vowel and all following sounds are identical in both words.
+In a perfect rhyme, the last stressed vowel and all following sounds are identical in both words.

 If the sound preceding the stressed vowel is also identical, the rhyme is sometimes considered to be inferior and not a perfect rhyme after all.
 An example of such a super-rhyme or "more than perfect rhyme" is the identical rhyme, in which not only the vowels but also the onsets of the rhyming syllables are identical, as in gun and begun.
 Punning rhymes, such as bare and bear are also identical rhymes.
 The rhyme may extend even farther back than the last stressed vowel.
 If it extends all the way to the beginning of the line, so that there are two lines that sound very similar or identical, it is called a holorhyme ("For I scream/For ice cream").

 In poetics these would be considered identity, rather than rhyme.